North Wind Portage Moab UMTRA Project, Receives Kudos

 In fiscal year 2017, Remedial Action Contractor Portage, Inc., exceeded its annual goal of shipping 450,000 tons of mill tailings by relocating 466,600 tons.
 The project ships a trainload of tailings twice a week.
 Each shipment contains almost 4,700 tons of material.

-Mill tailings are a sand-like material that remain from processing uranium ore.
+Mill tailings are a sand-like material that remains from processing uranium ore.
 The tailings are transported by rail in sealed metal containers to Crescent Junction, which is 30 miles north of the Moab site.
 The tailings are placed in a DOE-constructed, U.S. Nuclear Regulatory Commission-approved disposal cell near Crescent Junction and capped with a 9-foot-thick, multi-layered cover composed of native soils and rock.